GULibrarySandbox/ten-repo/content/05-automate.md

 ## Can you automate any repetitive tasks?

-Often, tasks that need to be done over and over again by a human can be opportunities for human error to sneak in.
-Setting up an automated way of doing this can eliminate this issue.
-Anything from an excel formula or macro to coding in a data science frameword can help.
+Often, computer tasks that need to be done over and over again by a human can be opportunities for error to sneak in.
+Setting up an automated way of running repetitive (and boring) tasks can eliminate this issue.
+Anything from a MS Excel formula or macro to coding in a data science frameword can help.

 {% capture text %}
-Let's thing about the repetitive tasks that you could automate - do you always rename files the same way?
+Let's think about the repetitive tasks that you could automate - do you always rename files the same way?
 Do you manually copy files across?

 Ways you can automate things:
 * Spreadsheet Macros and formulas - [Using macros in microsoft excel to facilitate cleaning of research data](https://doi.org/10.1080/20009666.2021.1954282) has instructions on how.
 * MacOS - Automator [find out how to automate 10 useful things](https://www.idownloadblog.com/2018/11/21/cool-things-mac-automator-tutorial/)
 * Win 10 - Task scheduler [learn how with this blog post](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10)
-* Microsoft flow or Google script{% endcapture %}{% include card.html header="First steps" text=text %}
+* [Microsoft Power Automate](https://powerautomate.microsoft.com/en-gb/) or [Google Apps Script](https://www.google.com/script/start/){% endcapture %}{% include card.html header="First steps" text=text %}

 {% capture text %}
 Could you code up your work so its completely automated?
-* Learning to code in Python or R - Talk to your local hacky hour or Software Carpentry people{% endcapture %}{% include card.html header="Advanced" text=text %}
+* Learning to code in [Python](https://www.python.org/) or [R](https://www.r-project.org/) - Talk to your local hacky hour or Software Carpentry people.
+* If you are really, really new to coding we recommend completing a number of the short interactive sesssions from [100 Days of Code - The Complete Python Course by Replit](https://replit.com) pior to attending an R or Python software carpentry workshop.{% endcapture %}{% include card.html header="Advanced" text=text %}

 [Previous]() | [Home]() | [Next Page]()